bbchallenge/bbchallenge/src/routes/contribute.md

 ## Share the story

-If you are interested in the busy beaver challenge please don't hesitate to talk about it around you and share <a href="https://bbchallenge.org" rel="external">https://bbchallenge.org</a>.
+If you are interested in the Busy Beaver Challenge please don't hesitate to talk about it around you and share <a href="https://bbchallenge.org" rel="external">https://bbchallenge.org</a>.

 If you are a teacher and would like to engage with your students on this topic some [teaching material](https://discuss.bbchallenge.org/c/outreach-teaching/12) (which you can contribute to improve!) is available on the forum.

-The <a href="/story#goal" rel="external">goal</a> of the busy beaver challenge can only be achieved collaboratively.
+The <a href="/story#goal" rel="external">goal</a> of the Busy Beaver Challenge can only be achieved collaboratively.

 <div class="mb-40">